- Excellent fuel economy

 The NHTSA and IIHS awarded the Prius mostly top marks in crash testing, and standard safety features help the Prius avoid crashes.

 When the IIHS last crashed the Prius in 2019, it got “Good” scores on five of the six crash tests, and an “Acceptable” on the small front overlap test.
-To qualify for a Top Safety Pick award in 2020, a vehicle has to get “Good” scores on all six tests.
-So even though the Prius has remained the same, the new testing protocol from the IIHS would not qualify it for a Top Safety Pick award.
+To qualify for a Top Safety Pick award in 2021, a vehicle has to get “Good” scores on all six tests.
+So even though the Prius has remained the same, the new testing protocol from the IIHS does not qualify it for a Top Safety Pick award.

 All Prius come with Toyota Safety Sense 2.0, a suite of driver assistance features that includes automatic emergency braking with pedestrian detection, active lane control, adaptive cruise control, and automatic high beams.
 Options include blind-spot monitors and parking sensors.